 Long-term care homes deliver an essential type of care that will always be needed by some older people, but the reality is most older people live in their own homes.
 Most of these are women.
 We need to explore successful models of care to find the best ways to support them so they can get the care they need to stay in their homes and communities.

-Medicines and drug development have made longer lives possible — but at the same time, older women often experience adverse effects from inappropriate drug use.
-Our team of scientists and researchers at Women’s Age Lab will build on our world-renowned research on prescribing cascades.
-We will ensure that healthcare providers have the tools they need to make treatment decisions in partnership with patients and caregivers, and to address the preventable harm that disproportionately affects the health of older women everywhere.
+Medication and drug development have been an essential part of healthcare innovation and have made longer lives possible — but at the same time, older women often experience adverse effects from inappropriate drug use.
+Our team of scientists and researchers at Women’s Age Lab continues to build on our world-renowned research on prescribing cascades and collaborates with international experts to add a sex and gender lens to the issue of medication prescribing.
+Our findings will be used to develop tools and guidelines that will help healthcare providers make treatment decisions in partnership with patients and caregivers to optimize prescribing, reduce potentially inappropriate polypharmacy by considering deprescribing and reduce overall medication harm for older women.

 Founding Director, Women’s Age Lab